betaglot/plantabeta/docs/dev/Sequence.md

 ```

-Standardize the way that Phrases of BetaElements are represented in code and graphically.
+Standardize the way that Frases of BetaElements are represented in code and graphically.

 💜 Graphic

 🔷 Code

-## Differentiate(Phrase, Supermoto, Move, Submoto, BodyMove)
+## Differentiate(Frase, Supermoto, Move, Submoto, BodyMove)

-An ArmPhrase is a list of ArmMoves performed in Parallel (BoxCarry), Concurrently (SpadeLift, TreeLoad)
+An ArmFrase is a list of ArmMoves performed in Parallel (BoxCarry), Concurrently (SpadeLift, TreeLoad)

 ## Control Flow Statements